karmacoma/lisk-rake/README.md

 Effective:         1002.92869137
 ```

 When running the ```check_nodes``` task.
-CryptiKit now produces a detailed summary containing the total nodes checked, total forged, total balances, lowest / highest balances, followed by a breakdown of any nodes which are either not loaded properly, or not currently forging.
+CryptiKit produces a detailed summary containing the total nodes checked, total forged, total balances, lowest / highest balances, followed by a breakdown of any nodes which are either not loaded properly, or not currently forging.
 Please see the below example:

 ```
 ================================================================================